Brooks Falls in Katmai National Park - All You Need to Know

 Brooks Falls Trail is the area's most popular trail, leading to the famous observation platform.
 The majority of the trail is flat.
 Part of it is located on a special elevated boardwalk with lockable gates (so that bears do not enter them), and part of the trail is in forested areas.
 Bears are regularly encountered on this trail, so following all safety rules from the beginning of your stay is necessary.
 The bears regularly use the same trails as visitors.

-Brown bears along the Brooks Falls Trail
+Brown bears spotted near the Brooks Falls Trail.

 Brooks Falls Viewing Platform